Microsoft/azure-docs.cs-cz/articles/hdinsight/domain-joined/domain-joined-authentication-issues.md

 ### <a name="issue"></a>Problém

-Kinit selže s `Preauthentication` chybou.
+Kinit selže s chybou `Preauthentication`.

 ### <a name="cause"></a>Příčina